 - Lantern: Rectangular, so-called “lantern” batteries are available in a variety of formats with a variety of connections.
 Some feature screw-in terminals for high vibration and shock applications whereas others rely on the common (and failure) prone spring terminals.
 Notably certain lantern batteries are actually just modules containing multiple smaller cylindrical primary cells.

 - Flat/Thin: There exists a great variety of extremely flat, thin batteries that are typically lithium ion secondary cells and used to power the most energy hungry devices such as laptops and smartphones.
-Many of these batteries are designed to be non-removable for the user, and are fairly notorious for creating an explosion or fire hazard when damaged.
+Many of these batteries are designed to be non-removable for the user, and are fairly notorious for creating a blast or fire hazard when damaged.

 Considering Batteries in a Survival Context